tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     Implementation Model of X2 entity and SAPs

+The RRC entity manages the initiation of the handover procedure.
+This is done in the Handover Management submodule of the eNB RRC entity.
+The target eNB may perform some Admission Control procedures.
+This is done in the Admission Control submodule.
+Initially, this submodule will accept any handover request.

 X2 interfaces
 +++++++++++++

 The X2 model contains two interfaces:

-  * The X2-C interface.
+  * the X2-C interface.
 It is the control interface and it is used to send the X2-AP PDUs (i.e. the elementary procedures).

-  * The X2-U interface.
+  * the X2-U interface.
 It is used to send the bearer data when there is `DL forwarding`.

 Figure :ref:`fig-lte-epc-x2-interface` shows the protocol stacks of the X2-U interface and X2-C interface modeled in the simulator.